vacool6/Crowd-funding-dApp/README.md

 # Crowd funding D-app

 Crowdfunding for innovation is a financing method that allows individuals or organizations to raise funds for innovative projects, products, or ideas from a large number of people, typically through online platforms.

+Crowd funding D-app is built on Blockchain.

 ## Getting started